paulgmiller/paulgmiller.github.io/_posts/2018-04-26-cowboymorality.md

 - Craig morgan - this ain't nothing.
 - Drive by Truckers - Decoration day
 - David Allan Coe - the ride
+- daddy never was the Cadillac kind - confederate railroad

 ## Simplicity
 The things that are important aren't complicated.